Avaiga/taipy-doc/docs/manuals/deployment/docker/production.md

 ## Production ready Dockerfile

-The following Dockerfile contains minimum configuration for put your application in production.
+The following Dockerfile contains the minimum configuration settings for you to deploy your application to production.

-This template assumes that you provide a `requirements.txt` file with all your dependencies.
+This template assumes that you provide a `requirements.txt` file with all the Python dependencies of your application.
-Please, update the Docker command `CMD` with corresponding file name and Flask app of your application as describe in [prepare your application for deployment](../prepare-taipy-for-deployment.md).
+Make sure you update the Docker command `CMD` with the appropriate file name and Flask settings for your application as describe in [prepare your application for deployment](../prepare-taipy-for-deployment.md).

 ```